Existence of a weak solution for fractional Euler-Lagrange equations: Existence of a global minimizer of

 \begin{proof} Let $(u_n)_{n \in \N}$ be a sequence in $\E$ satisfying:

 Since $L$ satisfies Hypothesis \eqref{h1}, $\LL (u) \in \R$ for any $u \in \E$.
 Hence, $K < +\infty$.
 Let us prove by contradiction that $(u_n)_{n \in \N}$ is bounded in $\E$.
 In the negative case, we can construct a subsequence $(u_{n_k})_{k \in \N}$ satisfying $\Vert u_{n_k} \Vert_{\alpha,p} \to + \infty$.
-Since $L$ satisfies Hypothesis \eqref{h4}, Lemma \ref{lem2} gives:
+Since $L$ satisfies Hypothesis \eqref{h4}, Lemma~\ref{lem2} gives:

 which is a contradiction.
 Hence, $(u_n)_{n \in \N}$ is bounded in $\E$.
-Since $\E$ is reflexive, there exists a subsequence still denoted $(u_n)_{n \in \N}$ converging weakly in $\E$ to an element denoted $u \in \E$.
-Let us prove that $u$ is a global minimum of $\LL$.
+Since $\E$ is reflexive, there exists a subsequence still denoted by $(u_n)_{n \in \N}$ converging weakly in $\E$ to an element denoted by $u \in \E$.
+Let us prove that $u$ is a global minimizer of $\LL$.
 Since:

 we have: